psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

     * total of 10 000 000 realizations

-* If supported cluster environment is available it can be used by de-selecting “Always force local computing” and defining the grid parameters according the available grid.
+* If supported cluster environment is available it can be used by de-selecting "Always force local computing" and defining the grid parameters according the available grid.
 Toolbox supports currently Slurm and SGE grid engines.

 ISC analysis for each clip can take hours depending on the used computer and